TheDigitalCatOnline/blog_source/pelican/content/rsa-keys.markdown

 -----END RSA PRIVATE KEY-----
 ```

-The structure of PKCS #8 is the reason why previously we had to parse the field at offset 22 (`openssl asn1parse -inform pem -in private.pem -strparse 22`) to access the RSA parameters.
+The structure of PKCS #8 is the reason why previously we had to parse the field at offset 22 to access the RSA parameters.
 If you are parsing a PKCS #1 key in PEM format you don't need this second step.

 # Private and public key